‘General Hospital’ Spoilers: Sam And Curtis Investigate Julian

 General Hospital spoilers for the end of March and start of April promise Sam Morgan (Kelly Monaco) suspects Julian Jerome (William deVry) may have survived his terrible ordeal at the hands of Liv Jerome (Tonja Walker) and could still be alive.
-Sam isn’t certain but decides to launch an investigation into her father and some shocking things emerge on General Hospital.
+Sam isn’t certain but decides to launch an investigation into her father, and some shocking things emerge on General Hospital.

 Can Sam Forgive Julian?